PowerBI.tips

 Next Click on the Map Theme then click on the Heat Map.
 Alright, this is getting pretty cool.

-In the next section Symbol Style you can change the properties of the points on the map.
+In the Symbol Style section you can change the properties of the points on the map.
 For the heat map you can change the Transparency and the Area of Influence of the points.
-Each map theme, Location, Heat Map, Size, and Clustering have different Symbol Style properties.
+Each map theme (Location, Heat Map, Size, and Clustering) has different Symbol Style properties.
 So you might want to select a couple different Map Themes and try adjusting the Symbol Styles to see how they change.

 Click the Reference layer button then select a layer to add from the Demographics tab.
 For this example, I chose the USA Average Household Income.